Alessandrostr95/alessandro-straziota/content/index.md

 That's pretty much all I have to say, mostly because, unfortunately, my days only have 24 hours.
 And after sleeping and taking care of other basic needs, there's not much time left for additional hobbies.

 Oh, almost forgot!
-My favorite color is green, my favorite pizza is Margherita with [buffalo mozzarella](https://en.wikipedia.org/wiki/Buffalo_mozzarella) 🍕, and I love beer🍺.[^1]
+My favorite color is green, my favorite pizza is Margherita with [buffalo mozzarella](https://en.wikipedia.org/wiki/Buffalo_mozzarella) 🍕, and I love beer 🍺.[^1]

 # Education
 - **Bachelor's Degree in Computer Science**, University of Rome Tor Vergata, 2021 -- summa cum laude